 - Targeted approaches for those vulnerable to suicide

 - Improved access, consistency and integration of services

 - Better data and research

 Connecting for Life builds on previous work and contributes key elements to moving forward.
 It is based on extensive consultation, a global knowledge base and defined commitments across government departments and key statutory and non-statutory agencies in Ireland.
 The Dublin South local Action Plan is grounded in this approach which recognises the contributions that can be made across all sectors of our community with the aim of reducing suicide.
 The plan lays out very specific steps to deliver the actions that are relevant to the needs of people in this area.

-For more information on Connecting for Life Kildare, West Wicklow contact:
+For more information on Connecting for Life Kildare, West Wicklow or Minding Me, contact: